ganastor/htpc-download-box/README.md

 ## ToDo

 - update documentation on volume mapping changes (servarr recommended settings)
-- integrate usenet client as download client. (nzbget is EOL, so using recommended SABnzbd)
+- integrate usenet client as download client. (nzbget is EOL, so will be using recommended SABnzbd --- Not implemented yet)
 - Prowlarr integration to replace Jackett
 - calibre integration for ebooks
 - Audiobookshelf integration as audiobook media player